Trinidad and Tobago Carnival

+Some of the biggest bands in Trinidad Carnival are Harts, Tribe, and Bliss.

 Origin

+The annual Carnival in Trinidad dates back to the 1780s, when an influx of immigrants from the French West Indies emigrated to Trinidad in response to the Cédula de Población.
+These immigrants included French planters and 'free coloureds' (free people of mixed race), as well as enslaved Africans.
 The Mas tradition started in the late 18th century with French plantation owners organizing masquerades (mas) and balls before enduring the fasting of Lent.
+Enslaved Africans, who could not take part in Carnival.
+They are said to have staged their own mini-carnivals, but using their own rituals and folklore and imitating or mocking their masters' masquerade balls.

-The slaves, who could not take part in Carnival, formed their own, parallel celebration called "Canboulay".
-Canboulay (from the French cannes brulés, meaning burnt cane) is a precursor to Trinidad and Tobago Carnival, and has played an important role in the development of the music of Trinidad and Tobago.
+Enslaved Africans also formed parallel celebration called "Canboulay".
+Canboulay (from the French cannes brulés, meaning burnt cane) The festival was characterized by drums, singing, calinda dancing, chanting, and stick-fighting.
+Canboulay is considered is a precursor to Trinidad and Tobago Carnival, and has played an important role in the development of the music of Trinidad and Tobago.

 Calypso music was developed in Trinidad in the 17th century from the West African Kaiso and canboulay music brought by African slaves imported to that Caribbean island to work on sugar plantations.
 These slaves, brought to toil on sugar plantations, were stripped of all connections to their homeland and family and not allowed to talk to each other.
 They used calypso to mock the slave masters and to communicate with each other.
 Many early calypsos were sung in French Creole by an individual called a griot.
 As calypso developed, the role of the griot became known as a chantuelle and eventually, calypsonian.
+Additional traditions were introduced to Trinidad by enslaved Africans during the 18th century.
+These include the calinda, a form of martial art involving stick-fighting.
+The calinda is likely of African origin, and is accompanied by music and dancing.

+In 1833, the British government passed the Slavery Abolition Act, and Emancipation took effect August 1, 1834.
+After Emancipation, freed Africans first celebrated their freedom on 1 August the anniversary of their emancipation, and soon began celebrating emancipation during the Carnival season.
+As part of this transformation, they started carrying burning sugarcane in celebration of Canboulay.
+The carnival soon featured dancing by men and women in masks.

+During the mid- and late-1800s, the colonial government tried various ways to suppress Carnival and Carnival festivities.
+These prohibitions resulted in civil disorder, including the Canboulay riots of 1881 and 1884.
+In 1884, the colonial government passed the Peace Preservation Act, in an attempt to prevent violence breaking out during the Carnival.
+The Act prohibited public carrying of torches, drumming, blowing horns, and stick-fighting (or the assembly of ten or more people with sticks).
+It also established the official start of Carnival as 6:00 A.M. (the Monday before Lent).